GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

 ## Productionization

+To create a production environment, complete the following steps:

-1. You will need to generate your own private and public keys.
-For example, this can be done by running the following setup script:
+1. Run the following setup script to generate your own private and public keys:

     ```
     openssl genrsa -out private.pem 2048